iqApp - CMS & Framework

 This CDN adds a little delay to the media files, but because it is used another domain than the website, it force the browser to concurrent load and doesn't affect too much the page load.
 In most cases, this delay is insidious.

-Optimizing in this way the qEngine v2, along with CDN, I've loaded the main server with over 130 websites and still has room for more as CPU & RAM utilisation, while optimising the hosting costs and extended the storage space.
+Optimizing in this way the qEngine v2, along with CDN, I've loaded the main server with over 130 websites and still has room for more as CPU & RAM utilisation, while optimising the hosting costs.

 For qEngine v2 I created over 20 modules: e-commerce, blog, classifieds, photo/video galleries, catalogs, real estate, users admin, etc.